top of page

 Hi everyone, Rodrigo here again!

 Barre chords can be challenging at first, so if you're still struggling, I recommend that you start by building a strong foundation with open chords.
 My article Basic Guitar Chords Chart: 25 Chords for Beginners will help you get comfortable with essential chord shapes before tackling barre chords.
+And if you're into rock and nu-metal and want to learn power chords, don’t miss Learn 24 Power Chords for Beginners: A Must-Have Chart for Rock & Nu-Metal.

 If you’re new here, I also have a 16-part series on music theory applied to guitar, covering everything from the basics to advanced concepts.
 You can explore these topics by clicking the links below or visiting the blog section in the top menu: